DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointment-form.md

 onCancelButtonClick | () => void | An event raised when the Cancel button is clicked.
 The event handler should close the appointment form. onDeleteButtonClick | () => void | An event raised when the Delete button is clicked.
-The event handler should delete an appointment. getMessage | (messageKey: string) => string | Uses a localization message's key to retrieve the message. children? | ReactNode | A React node used to render additional components to the Command layout.
+The event handler should delete an appointment. getMessage | (messageKey: string) => string | Uses a localization message's key to retrieve the message. commandButtonComponent | ComponentType&lt;[AppointmentForm.CommandButtonProps](#appointmentformcommandbuttonprops)&gt; | A component that renders a command button. children? | ReactNode | A React node used to render additional components to the Command layout.

 ### AppointmentForm.BasicLayoutProps

-Properties passed to a component that renders a layout for editors that edit basic appoinement data.
+Properties passed to a component that renders a layout for editors that edit basic appointment data.

 Field | Type | Description
 ------|------|------------